-The terms of reference of the Mechanism for Promoting Implementation and Compliance with the Basel Convention that are set out below were adopted by the sixth meeting of the Conference of Parties to the Basel Convention (Decision VI/12) and amended by the tenth meeting of the Conference of the Parties to the Basel Convention (Decision BC-10/11).
-At its eleventh meeting, the Conference of the Parties extended that amendment until its twelfth meeting (Decision BC-11/8).
+The terms of reference of the Mechanism for Promoting Implementation and Compliance with the Basel Convention that are set out below were adopted by the sixth meeting of the Conference of Parties to the Basel Convention (Decision VI/12).
+Paragraph 9 (c) was amended by the tenth, eleventh and twelfth meetings of the Conference of the Parties to the Basel Convention (Decision BC-10/11; Decision BC-11/8; and Decision BC-12/7).

 Terms of reference